Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Plasticity diminishes when synaptic transmission matures.
   - Plasticity diminishes when cortical activation is constrained.
 - Inhibitory circuits may also regulate the length of the critical period by preventing access to modifiable synapses.
-- Most neurons in the brain find their proper place before birth and the final refinement of synaptic connections occurs during infancy and is influeced by the sensory environment.
+- Most neurons in the brain find their proper place before birth and the final refinement of synaptic connections occurs during infancy and is influenced by the sensory environment.
 - The mechanisms of synaptic plasticity proposed for learning bear a close resemblance to those believed to be the mechanism for synaptic rearrangement during development.

 ## Chapter 24: Memory Systems